 Do I Have a Case?

 Banks have long been exploiting loopholes in financial laws to make or save money for themselves.
-McCune Wright Arevalo, LLP, (MWA) is currently investigating several financial institutions for their unscrupulous practices.
+McCune Law Group, (MWA) is currently investigating several financial institutions for their unscrupulous practices.
 If your bank appears to be deducting your processing transactions to calculate interest before the third party is paid, we could help.
 The class action attorneys of MWA have a long history of success against banks and credit unions of all sizes.
 We boast a $203 million verdict against Wells Fargo and more than $1 billion total collected in trial verdicts and settlements.

 Unsure if your bank is cheating you out of interest?
 Find out if you have a case by contacting us today or calling (855) 976-3154.